danielmar121/eurovision-voting-front/README.md

 - Install all the modules using `npm install`

-- Open the terminal and run `npm run start`.
+- Open the terminal and run `npm run start`